Units and Nonlinearity

 The key to using correct magnitudes is nonlinear calculations in Meep is to realize that the units are still somewhat arbitrary: only the product is significant, so as long as we get this product right we are fine.
 Moreover, we can choose our units of distance and our units of field strength independently and arbitrarily.
 So, if we are given in some units like μm2/W we are free to use μm as our unit of distance and W as our units of power.

-For example, suppose now that we are given some experimental value of in "real" units, say 3×10–8μm2/W (silica glass).
+For example, suppose that has "real" units of, say 3×10–8 μm2/W (silica glass).
 Of course, this is very small (semiconductors can be much more nonlinear), so to compensate suppose let's plan to use an unrealistic 1 MW of power in our structure (say a waveguide).
 To implement this in Meep, for convenience we'll use μm as our unit of distance and W as our units of power.
-First, we'll set from and n in these units: where n is the linear index.
-Then we simply monitor the power going through our waveguide (or whatever) and change the current amplitude (note that power ~ J2) until we get 106.
+First, we'll set from and n in these units: (3×10-8)/3 where n is the linear index.
+Then we simply monitor the power going through our waveguide (or whatever) and change the current amplitude (note that power ∼ ) until we get 106.

 To monitor the power in a structure, we can use a variety of functions.
-See the User Interface.
+See Python Interface.
 One can get the power flux directly through the

 Sx etc. for the component.
 One thing to be cautious about is that these return the power or intensity at one instant in time, and not the time-average unless you use complex-valued fields (which are problematic for nonlinear systems).